chrishough/my-configurations/README.md

   * .bashrc
   * .vimrc
   * .profile
-* These application files are affected by this build:
-  * Preferences.sublime-settings
-  * Default (OSX).sublime-keymap

 To execute the build ```cd``` to your home directory and type the following:

 ```
 	cd .myconfigurations